todd-froisland/Content-Loader-Organizer/README.md

   * This feature implements the react-content-loader package.
 You'll need to install this package using `npm install react-content-loader` to use this feature.

+  * Several values need to be filled with your preferences in order to function. #Please check each file#.

   * Currently, shapes that have been verified as implementable are rectangles and circles.
 See the recipe.jsx file for examples.

   * Add global variables like (speed and colors) at the skeletonWrapper component level to maintain uniformity and simplicity across all of your different variations of content loaders